 Amniotic fluid provides cushioning for your baby.
 She can move around in it and strengthen her bones and muscles.
+It is also important for the development of your baby's lungs and other organs.
 If you have too little amniotic fluid it is called oligohydramnios; if you have too much amniotic fluid it is called polyhydramnios.

 About eight percent of pregnant women will have low amniotic fluid and four percent will be diagnosed with oligohydramnios.
 Oligohydramnios (low amniotic fluid) is diagnosed from ultrasound findings.
 Your doctor will measure the pockets of amniotic fluid surrounding your baby to determine how much amniotic fluid you have.